 Director: George Stevens

 A gangster (Williams) recruits a violinist (Sutton) to help him impress a pair of sexy roommates (Brewster and Tevis) who live in the apartment across the courtyard from his, by showing them that he's sophisticated and romantic.
 The girls, however, end up falling for the dorky musician, assuming he's a dangerous Bad Boy.
 In an effort to salvage his plan, the gangster suggests the four of them go on a double-date.
 A comedy of errors ensues.

-"The Undie-World" is a surprisingly mild, almost sweet little film, given the title and subject matter.
+"The Undie-World" is an almost sweet little film that's surprisingly mild, given the title and subject matter.
 In fact, I can't imagine a more wholesome film where the majority of the main characters are on the make.
 It's got slapstick, it's got puns, it's got class-based humor... but what it doesn't have is any double-entrendres or anything from the blue category.
 We get within a mile of "mature" when June Brewster gets knocked down during her first encounter with Grady Sutton and her robe rides up to show some leg, but that's it.
 Everything though is well-staged and the actors are all perfect in their parts.
 For the dorky among us, the film even presents a little bit of wishfulfillment as it's the dorky violin teacher who gets the girl(s) in the end.

 "The Undie-World" is the first film on the Blondes and Redheads: Lost Comedy Classics DVD collection, but it was the fourth in a series of films that were tied together by featuring as their central characters a pair of young women--one blonde, one redheaded.
 Although the same actors and actresses appeared in most of them, and usually played characters named after the performers, each film was actually about different characters.